openhwgroup/cva6/cva6/docs/VerifPlans/VPTOOL-VerifPlan-HOWTO.md

 ### Step 1: Export database content to Markdown document(s)

 Currently, the generation of Markdown output is directly coupled to the action of saving database content of a project.
 When saving a database, VPTOOL will also create a Markdown file containing a human readable version of the DV plan in file `dvplan_${PROJECT_IDENT}.md` in directory designated by the shell variable `MARKDOWN_OUTPUT_DIR` set in the `runme.sh` script of the given subsystem.

-The Markdown rendering tools that produce human-friendly output (e.g. HTML) are configured to take Markdown input from directory `cva6/docs/VerifPlans/source` in the `core-v-verif` tree.
-Therefore, the shell variable should b

 After editing the databases for projects `FRONTEND` and `NEW_ARCH_VARIANT/NEW_SUBSYSTEM` the directory layout will thus be: